 Police said the crime spree began around 4:45 p.m., when police responded to a reported disturbance at a home in Gervais.
 Officers found 22-year-old Arik Reed, who had been shot.
 Medics took Reed to a hospital.
 His condition is unknown.

-Officers learned that Peden kidnapped a 17-year-old girl from the home and left in a Ford F-150 pickup, OSP said.
+Officers learned that Peden kidnapped a 17-year-old from the home and left in a Ford F-150 pickup, OSP said.
 Officers broadcast that information to all authorities in Marion County.

 A short time later, a Marion County sheriff's deputy located Peden and his victim in the pickup truck and began chasing Peden through Silverton.
 Authorities said multiple gunshots were fired at police during the pursuit.

 Peden eventually stopped on Highway 214 near Forest Ridge Road, about three miles southeast of Silverton, and there was a shootout with police before Peden was detained, authorities said.
 Multiple police cars were hit by bullets, but no officers were injured.

 Taylor was flown to a hospital by a Life Flight helicopter.